dwrobel/flatcam/README.md

 - if extracut_length is zero then the extracut will cut up until the first point in path no matter what the distance is
 - in Gerber isolation, when selection mode is checked, now area selection works too
 - in CNCJob UI, now the CNCJob objects made out of Excellon objects will display their CNC tools (drill bits)
+- fixed a cummulative error when using the Tool Offset for Excellon objects
+- added the dipaly of the real depth of cut (cut z + offset_z) for CNC tools made out of an Excellon object

 9.12.2019